Looking for a welcoming and open community for your interfaith family?

 August 12, 9:30AM

 Enter the High Holy Days with an open heart & expanded mind with a spirit-centered shofar blowing morning prayer service in honor of the new month of Elul.
 Email email@example.com

 August 15, 6:00PM

 Enter the High Holy Days with an open heart & expanded mind.
 This series will continue with 4 evening sessions (see below) with teachings, dialogue and spiritual exercises based on the Four Worlds paradigm that underlies Jewish mysticism designed to guide one’s soul and consciousness towards deeper participation in the sacred time from Rosh Hashanah […]

 The debate in Jewish communities about interfaith marriage is heating up.
 Rabbis and Jewish professionals are arguing both sides and predicting the future of Judaism based on whether or not they will officiate at interfaith marriages.
 I’ve seen articles that talk about “caving on intermarriage” and “coming to terms with it” and “addressing the problem.” […]

-Following are brief descriptions of wedding ceremonies of interfaith couples I know (all names have been changed) who were married in recent months: Matthew and Stacie were married by a rabbi* in a ceremony that was very similar to the ceremony the rabbi would have performed if both of them were Jewish.
-A few small […]
+Finding a wedding officiant that is a right fit is an important part of planning that special day.
+The following are brief descriptions of wedding ceremonies of interfaith couples I know (all names have been changed) who were married in recent months: Matthew and Stacie were married by a rabbi* in a ceremony that was very […]

 Until this year, it never even occurred to me that four celebrations to observe one phenomenon—the passage of time—could be considered, well, a lot.
 And it’s kind of confusing to boot, especially for my 5-year-old, whose birthday just happens to fall on January 1st.